Baumgartenberg

 Baumgartenberg is a municipality in the district Perg in the Austrian state of Upper Austria.

 Geography

 Baumgartenberg lies at round 237 meters.
 The extension is 4.5 kilometers from north to south, from west to east 6.8 kilometers.
 The total area is 15.7 kilometers ².
-23.6% of the area is forested, 63.7% of the area ais used for agriculture.
+23.6% of the area is forested, 63.7% of the area is used for agriculture.

 Quarters include Amesbach, Au, Baumgartenberg, Deiming, Hehenberger, High, Kolbinger, Kühofen, Fiefs, Mettensdorf, Muhlberg, Obergassolding, Pitzing, Schneckenreit, Steindl and Untergassolding.